hasgeek/geekup/geekup/templates/confirmemail.md

 [confirm]: {{ url_for('confirm_email', _external=True, pid=participant.id, key=participant.email_key) }}

 [Geekup][gu] is a service of [HasGeek][hg].
-Write to us at info@hasgeek.in if you have suggestions or questions on this service.
+Write to us at info@hasgeek.com if you have suggestions or questions on this service.

 [gu]: http://geekup.in
 [hg]: http://hasgeek.com